rollingferret/rollingferret/README.md

 - 🤔 I’m looking for help with finding a dev job!
 - 💬 Ask me about anything!
 My interests range from Subarus to Dota!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/peter-joh-03b69a1a1/)
-- ⚡ Fun fact: I have 3 dogs and 1 cat.
+- ⚡ Fun fact: I have a dog and cat.
 The cat adopted me.

 <br>